 Because these dynamics are potentially environmentally linked, such a method can also uncover whether spatio-temporal patterns in such traits correspond to major environmental features, which is informative towards the application of ecosystem-based fisheries management.
 Promise of the method, meanings for sablefish and EBFM.
 What are the implications to EBFM?

+X